chrisg2/snaptest-dotnet/docs/CreatingAndUpdatingSnapshots.md

 # Creating and updating snapshots

-SnapTest is able to automatically create snapshots which are missing, or refresh existing snapshots based on the actual results.
+SnapTest is able to automatically save actual values passed to match against snapshots to create snapshots which are missing, or refresh existing snapshots.
 The following sections describe how this is managed.

-> __TIP__: If a snapshot is refreshed or created when running a test, the snapshot match is deemed to pass.
+> __TIP__: When a snapshot is refreshed or created while perform a snapshot match, the match is deemed to succeed.

 ## Automatically creating missing snapshots

 Any snapshot that does not already exist will be created by a test run while the `SNAPTEST_CREATE_MISSING_SNAPSHOTS` environment variable is set to any non-blank value.
 Each snapshot will be created with the actual value which is passed in to the snapshot match operation performed during the test run.

-For example, if the snapshot for the `Can_use_simple_Assert_constraint` does not already exist:
+For example, if the snapshot for the `Can_use_simple_Assert_constraint` test does not already exist:

 ```shell
 jonas@DTP001:~/src/snaptest-dotnet/examples$ SNAPTEST_CREATE_MISSING_SNAPSHOTS=yes dotnet test --filter Can_use_simple_Assert_constraint